 Drought reserve dams

-This Agriculture Note outlines a method of improving the utility of an earth dam based water supply system
+This page outlines a method of improving the utility of an earth dam based water supply system.

 "Drought proofing" is a set of strategies and works for enabling a property cope with extended dry periods.
 These include vegetation protection, stocking strategies, use of stock containment areas, fodder reserves and water reserves.